course-dprep/covid19_on_length_of_stay-team1/README.md

 ## Method and Results
 #### **Method**
 To address our research question, we decided to run a linear regression on the variables of interest.
 The dependent variable in our research is the minimum nights of stay and our independent variable is the presence of COVID-19, which gets assigned either the value 0 or 1.
 We have collected data from 2020 and from 2022: all the data from 2020 is assigned to the value 1, and all the data from 2022 is assigned to the value 0.
-To get a more detailed explanation of the chosen method and included variables, we would like to refer to:
+To get a more detailed explanation of the chosen method, included variables and results  we would like to refer to our [final report]()

-### **Results**

 ## Repository Overview
 ```